vinzphenix/Fluid_dynamics/Project/README.md

 # 2D flow simulation - Project LMECA2660

 This project was done in the course _Numerical methods in fluid mechanics_.
-It simulates a 2D flow around a rectangular obstacle.
-Many situations can be considered: the obstacle can move horizontally and/or vertically, the temperature field can be coupled with the velocity fields through natural convection under the Boussinesq approximation.
+It simulates a 2D flow around a (possibly) moving rectangular obstacle.
+Furthermore, the temperature field can be coupled with the velocity fields through natural convection under the Boussinesq approximation.

 ## Structure